mathspp/mathspp/pages/02.blog/a-tutorial-is-not-a-long-talk/item.md

 ===

-# A tutorial is not a long talk

 ![A meme that shows Bart Simpson at detention in school, writing the sentence "a tutorial is not a long talk" on a chalkboard repeatedly.](thumbnail.webp "Bart Simpson internalising the message of this opinion piece.")